JohnSnowLabs/spark-nlp/docs/en/annotator_entries/SentenceDetectorDL.md

 Each extracted sentence can be returned in an Array or exploded to separate rows, if `explodeSentences` is set to `true`.

-For extended examples of usage, see the [SentenceDetectorDLSpec](https://github.com/JohnSnowLabs/spark-nlp/blob/master/src/test/scala/com/johnsnowlabs/nlp/annotators/sentence_detector_dl/SentenceDetectorDLSpec.scala).
+For extended examples of usage, see the [Spark NLP Workshop](https://github.com/JohnSnowLabs/spark-nlp-workshop/blob/master/tutorials/Certification_Trainings/Public/9.SentenceDetectorDL.ipynb) and the [SentenceDetectorDLSpec](https://github.com/JohnSnowLabs/spark-nlp/blob/master/src/test/scala/com/johnsnowlabs/nlp/annotators/sentence_detector_dl/SentenceDetectorDLSpec.scala).
 {%- endcapture -%}

 {%- capture approach_input_anno -%}